Side effects of quitting smoking - what happens after I stop smoking?

-Your skin is guaranteed to improve when you quit smoking.
+Your skin will eventually improve when you quit smoking.

 Did you quit smoking only to break out with acne?
 Poor skin and acne are not related to quitting smoking.
 On the contrary, smoking makes acne worse.
 Every time you smoke, the supply of oxygen to your skin is reduced.
 This makes your skin drier.